projectriff/cli/docs/riff_container_delete.md

 Delete one or more containers by name or all containers within a namespace.

-Deleting an container prevents new builds while preserving built images in the registry.
+Deleting an container prevents resolution of new images.
 Handlers that reference this container will continue to use the last built image.
 A new container created with the same name will automatically be discovered by the handler.

 ```
 riff container delete <name(s)> [flags]